NHS Private Patient Service Development

 - Financial Planning, Contracts, Accounts and Finance Leads

 Have you considered sponsoring or exhibiting at this day?
 Our events are carefully crafted and through our rigorous research we focus on and address the specific themes and topics that are driving the NHS forward.
 We pride ourselves on working with you to ensure that we recommend only those events that reflect your target audience and put forward solutions that provide the desired outcomes and results.

-Do you belong to an association, network or journal that is related to NHS Private Patients?
-If so we could promote you and the work that you do, offer your members a discounted rate and link with your website here.
+If you belong to an association or network that is related to Private Patient Healthcare, SBK would welcome working with you.
+We could promote you and the work that you do, offer your members or network a discounted rate and a link with your website here.
 Media Partners do not endorse the contents of SBK Healthcare Events and links displayed here are for information purposes only.

 Please email Nichola.email@example.com for further details

 This is the 5th annual forum and it will focus on increasing NHS Private Patient Service business.
 2018’s conference was described as “informative, reassuring and challenging of how we can do better” where “the content, speakers and discussions were really useful and invaluable to my organisation”.